 The best way to make more when you sell scrap metal is to separate your metals.
-While some metals can be lumped together, you most likely won’t get the best return by doing so.
+While you can lump some metals together, you most likely won’t receive the best return by doing so.

 Label what you have, especially if the metals are non-ferrous and costly.
 You’ll get more back if you scrap copper by itself versus with other metals.